veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-1.md

 # 2. Provisioning Compute Resources

-* Specify cluster info like hostname, IP and user to login in `controllers.txt` and `workers.txt` files respectively like in below.
+Specify cluster info(hostname, IP and user to login) in `controllers.txt` and `workers.txt` files respectively like in below.
+In the same way add those VM IPs in `/etc/hosts` file like below.
 These files are useful to automate things like copy files to nodes or generating certificates for these nodes, etc. You will see in a moment.
 {% highlight shell %}
 $ cd ~/kubernetes-the-hard-way